pritamqu/pritamqu.github.io/index.md

 <a name="/news"></a>

-Currently, I am a Student Researcher at [Google](https://research.google/).
-I am a PhD candidate at [Queen’s University](https://queensu.ca/) and affiliated with the [Vector Institute](https://vectorinstitute.ai/).
+Currently, I am a PhD candidate at [Queen’s University](https://queensu.ca/) and affiliated with the [Vector Institute](https://vectorinstitute.ai/).
-My research primarily focuses on self-supervised learning to acquire meaningful representations from unlabelled data, i.e., without (or with minimal) human supervision.
-Earlier, I interned at [Borealis AI](https://www.borealisai.com/) in Fall 2022.
+Earlier, I interned at [Google Cloud AI Research](https://research.google/) and [Borealis AI](https://www.borealisai.com/).
 I joined [Queen's University](https://queensu.ca/) in 2018 and completed my master's degree in 2020.
 Prior to that, I worked as a Software Engineer for a total of approximately 3 years at [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
 I completed my bachelor's degree in 2015 from [West Bengal University of Technology, India](/).
 Other than research, I am passionate about photography and film-making.

 <mark class="red">
-I am on the job market for industrial roles e.g., internship or full-time.
-Please feel free to reach out if you have a suitable opportunity. <a title="Contact me for my CV" href="mailto:pritam.sarkar@queensu.ca" target="_blank">Contact me for my CV</a>
+I am on the job market for industrial roles, internship (allows conversion) or full-time.
+Please do not hesitate to reach out if you have a suitable opportunity. <a title="Contact me!" href="mailto:pritam.sarkar@queensu.ca" target="_blank">Contact me!</a>
 </mark>

 ### [Research](./research.md)